China's Jiangxi Copper boosts First Quantum stake after stock rout

 By Divya Rajagopal

-First Quantum shares have been under pressure since the Panama government moved to revoke the contract for the Canadian miners' flagship copper mine in the Central American country.
+FQM shares have been under pressure since the Panama government moved to revoke the contract for the Canadian miner's flagship copper mine in the Central American country.

-Jiangxi Copper, which already is the largest shareholder of First Quantum, made the purchases over three trading days starting Nov.
-3, taking its total shares in the Canadian company to 128.2 million shares, or about 19.5%, according to Reuters calculations.
+Jiangxi Copper, which already is the largest shareholder of FQM, made the purchases over three trading days starting Nov.
+3, taking its total shares in the Canadian company to 128.2 million shares, or about 18.5%, according to Reuters calculations.

-In 2020, First Quantum adopted a poison pill takeover defense that prevents the Chinese company from buying more than 20% stake, under a standstill agreement.
+In 2020, FQM adopted a poison pill takeover defense that prevents the Chinese company from buying more than 20% stake, under a standstill agreement.

+FQM did not offer an immediate comment when reached by Reuters on Jiangxi Copper's decision to raise its stake.
+Jiangxi Copper was not immediately reachable for comment.

+Earlier this week, brokerage firm Barclays cut the target price for FQM to C$17 from C$25.

+Shares of FQM at the Toronto Stock Exchange closed 8% higher at C$16.84 on Thursday after trading up as much 8.9% on the Jiangxi Copper news.

-First Quantum shares extended their gains to trade as much 8.9% on the news.
-Still, the shares are down about 40% since the Panama government proposed a referendum to decided whether the Cobre Panama mining licence should be canceled after massive protests against the government awarding the contract to FQM and lack of transparency while signing the contract.
+Still, its shares are down about 40% since the Panama government proposed a referendum to decided whether the Cobre Panama mining licence should be canceled after massive protests against the government awarding the contract to FQM and lack of transparency while signing the contract.

 Panama's top court will decide the validity of the contract, though a date for the ruling is not known yet.